THE MUD HOME

 Appying earthen plaster is therapeutic.

-When you get it right earth plaster is incredibly rewarding.
+When you get it right, earthen plaster is incredibly rewarding.
 You can make sculptures, beautiful arches over your windows, shelving, wattle and daub structures, cob ovens, mosaics, and more.
 It gives your house a wonderful warm feel, without the horrible damp coldness of concrete.
-After a rocky start I can now say I'm in love with the stuff.

 Picture